teusH/MySense/PyCom/README.md

 Configuration item `power` will define if between deepsleeps de bus will be unpowered.
 E.g. deactivate GPS device fully.
 The kit will go into deepsleep if AND deepsleep pin is enabled AND `power` attribute `sleep` is True.
 On a cold boot with deepsleep pin enabled the default startup `power` configuration will be with `ttl`, `i2c` and `sleep` defined as *True*.

 Configuration dictionary `interval` will define e.g. sample times ('sample': dflt 1 minute), and interval timings ('interval': dflt 15 minutes).
 As well next time meta information ('gps': 'gps_next', 'info': 'info_next': xyz_next values will be stored in nvs ram to survive a reboot) will be sent or GPS will be tried to find GPS location and set day time.
-Configuration dictionary 'power' will define, True is power off, to enable/disable power on 'ttl', 'i2c', 'led' (rgb led), 'wifi' and 'display'.
-As well 'sleep' to enable a soft deepsleep (without sleep pin use).
+Configuration dictionary 'power' will define, True is power off, to enable/disable power on 'ttl' (dflt: False), 'i2c' (dflt: False), 'led' (rgb led) (dflt: False), 'wifi' (dflt: True) and 'display' (dflt: False).
+As well 'sleep' to enable (dflt: False) a soft deepsleep (without sleep pin use).
+Using remote LoRa commands one may change this at run time (see MySense.py CallBack routine for details).

-WiFi AP will be configured with SSID/PASS as defined in Config.py after 15 measurements after a cold reboot.
+Alternate WiFi AP SSID and PASS can be configured via Config.py configuration file.
+Default SSID `MySense-HHHH` with PASS `www.pycom.io`.
+With a cold reboot (power cycle) and with WiFi power management off (False) the configured password will be effectuated after 1 hour.
 Unless 'power' item 'wifi' is defined as True.
-In which case the WiFi will be turned off after 15 measurements.
+In which case the WiFi will be turned off.

 Configuration dictionary 'calibration' will define Taylor calibration rules for corection of 'temperatue', 'humidity', 'pressure', 'gas', 'pm1', 'pm25', pm10', and define 'gas_base' for AQI calculations.